 This year-long course continues the Singapore Math program from earlier grades, introducing new topics and concepts.

-The goal of this class is to expose and foster topical and functional communication and to raise cultural awareness of traditions and daily life in countries where Spanish is spoken.
+The goal of this class is to expose and foster topical and functional communication while raising cultural awareness of traditions and daily life in countries where Spanish is spoken.

 Students learn a range of computing skills, including keyboarding, word processing, working with spreadsheets, and creating presentations.